monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

       cycles, none, variable, count states, counts number of times the run state is called

 The ProCoDA method file for this setup is available for you to try.
-Use the |Open_Method| on the ProCoDA configuration tab (select the left open folder icon) to load the `method file for the tutorial <https://github.com/monroews/EnvEngLabTextbook/raw/master/ProCoDA/methods/Tutorial_method.pcm>`_.
-Remember to check the com port and the pump ID addresses to make sure they match your setup!
+Use the |Open_Method| on the ProCoDA configuration tab (select the left open folder icon) to load the `method file for the tutorial </methods/Tutorial_method.pcm>`_.
+Remember to check the pump ID addresses to make sure they match your setup!

 Set the end condition for the experiment
 ----------------------------------------